yanivdll/prodissues/content/swapping-buffers-in-emacs.md

 It took me awhile to find a way to swap the position of two buffers in emacs.
 Yes, there is a description in [emacs wiki](<http://www.emacswiki.org/emacs/SwitchingBuffers>), and the code bellow is actually taken from there, but it's not that easy to find through the tons of irrelevant information around it.

-So if you're looking to simply get the right buffer show on the right, and vice-versa, here's what you should add to your init file:
+So if you're looking to simply get the right buffer show on the left, or vice-versa, here's what you should add to your init file:

 ```elisp
     (defun transpose-buffers (arg)